daniel-bogdoll/ad_datasets_influence/README.md

 This is the repository of the paper "Impact, Attention, Influence: Early Assessment of Autonomous Driving Datasets"

-For plots over time refer to papers_citations_over_time.ipynb All other plots can be found in analysis.ipynb

 ## Setup
 This work was tested on Ubuntu 20.04.
 Setup a local venv and install all requirements:
 ```